By Alena Noakes, Wildcats Media

 Hall acknowledged, though LC is located in Pineville, the Red River which divides the two cities does not divide the CENLA community.
 LC is one example of how the area thrives in unity.

-“The building is a symbol of the partnership that exists between this community and Louisiana College.
+“The building is a symbol of the partnership that exists between this community and Louisiana Christian University.
 Alexandria Hall shows us that when we pull together for a common goal, we can achieve it,” said Hall.
 “It is also a symbol that the city of Pineville and the city of Alexandria are tied very close together for the purposes of supporting the people who live here, who want to get an education here, who want to build their families here.”

 Susan Broussard, chief of staff for Hall and a 1992 alumna of LC, was also a guest speaker at the event.
 She recalled the impact the college had on her life as a student and in her career.